Hands and legs outstretched in the “Superman” position, I tried not to do a face-plant as I bobbed unsteadily on the surface of the water.

 Probably not.

-A few years have passed since I enjoyed my dolphin swim in Cabo with Dolphin Discovery.
+Several years have passed since I enjoyed my dolphin swim.

-And the more we’ve traveled and observed animals in the wild (like our “Big 5” safari in Africa), the more our views have changed about interacting with wild creatures.
+And the more we’ve traveled and observed animals in the wild (like our safari in Sabi Sands, South Africa), the more our views have changed about interacting with wild creatures.

 In an ideal world, dolphins would live out their lives in freedom in their natural ocean environments.